 DACA FHA Requirements

-DACA borrowers applying for an FHA loan need the following.
+DACA borrowers applying for an FHA loan need the following:

-- Minimum 3.5% down payment and a minimum 580 credit score.
+- They require a minimum 3.5% down payment and a minimum 580 credit score.

 - The property must be the borrower’s primary residence.